 Disciplinary and grievance procedures

 This section should include reference to how problems will be dealt with including details of warnings; the contract of employment and your disciplinary or grievance procedure should be separate documents.
-There is a sample disciplinary and grievance policy in the templates booklet.

 Before taking disciplinary action using the procedure, you will need to be certain that: